 “Yi Long, can you get the oven ready like how I showed you?”

 In response, the young prodigy of magic started casting an Earth spell.
 Soon, flat slabs of rock rose from the ground, braced by short pillars.
 He had created a long flat table of essentially earthenware.
 In the middle, I plunked down a huge ball of dough, freshly made.

 Using large hammers of wind, Yi Long next pounded and rolled the dough, thinning it out as it stretched across the table.
 Within minutes, the dough reached all the way to both ends.

 “Portal, please.”
 I looked over to Chrys, who had borrowed Katalina’s invention.

-She shot one in front of me and place the other above one end of the dough.
-With a tub of sauce in hand, I dumped it into the adjacent portal, such that the sauce dribbled on top of the dough as the other one slowly moved along the length of the table.
+She shot one in front of me and placed the other above one end of the dough.
+With a tub of sauce in hand, I dumped it into the adjacent portal, such that the sauce drizzled on top of the dough as the other one slowly moved along the length of the table.
 Once it reached the end, I switched to the bowls of veggies, sprinkling that while the portal moved backwards.